ShmooConTix/extension/README.md

 This portion of the bot was done as a concept for a human to do a portion of the ticket purchasing, while the bot does the riddle answering.
 It was not used in favor of [bot-ts](https://github.com/ShmooConTix/bot-ts).
 Below are some features of the extension:

 - Communicates with API for riddle answer (solved with AI)
-- Clicking the `form_` link to initate the ticket purchase process
+- Clicking the `form_` link to initiate the ticket purchase process
 - Extension toggling via HTML popup

 ## Installation